 Temporary Repatriation Facility (TRF)

-To use the TRF, taxpayers will be required to designate FIG to which the relief will apply within their self-assessment tax return.
+To use the TRF, taxpayers are required to designate FIG to which the relief will apply within their self-assessment tax return.
 Designations made during the 2025-26 and 2026-27 tax years will be taxed at a flat rate of 12%, with the rate rising to 15% for designations made during the 2027-28 tax year.

 The TRF can be claimed on stockpiled foreign income and gains within offshore structures in the following circumstances:

-• Where income and gains are matched to capital payments made to non-dom beneficiaries before 6 April 2025 to which the remittance basis applied, and
+- Where income and gains are matched to capital payments made to non-dom beneficiaries before 6 April 2025 to which the remittance basis applied, and

 Onward gifting rules and close family member rules